Decateron/geosource/docs/setup.md

 [Reference - PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04)

 [Reference - PostGIS](http://postgis.net/install/)

+PostgreSQL 9.4+ is required for support of JSONB.
+PostGIS 2.1 was used, although older versions may work as well.

 From inside the `geosource/database` folder, install PostgreSQL and PostGIS, create a database, and then populate it with tables via the `dbinit.sql` script: